PlauborgB-ELS/sample-java-api-client/pure-api/docs/ExternalOrganizationApi.md

 # **getAllowedLocales**
 > LocalesList getAllowedLocales()

-A list of allowed locales
+A list of allowed locales in localized strings

 Get a list of allowed locales that can be used when submitting localized string entities.